 Paired Juices: DKK 700 [approximately £80], including 25% VAT

-Noma is currently in its final season and is scheduled to close its doors for good at the end of February, 2017.
-They are currently accepting bookings up until this date.
-Credit card details are required to secure all bookings, but no upfront payment is requested.
+Noma is currently in its final season and is scheduled to close its doors for good at the end of February, 2017 [update: Noma 2.0 opened its doors at a new location in Copenhagen in February 2018].
+Credit card details are currently required to secure all bookings, but no upfront payment is requested.
+[Update: booking procedures have now changed and full payment is required as a deposit to secure the booking].